-- Written notification from the Dean of Students during an official meeting with the student in the dean's office.
-An explanation of the rule violated will be made and the student warned against any future occurrence of the behavior. - Documentation of the violation will be given to the student, sent to his parents or guardians, and retained in his disciplinary record. - The following consequences may be warranted for minor violations of the college codes: - On-campus service (grounds maintenance, trash pick-up and removal, cleaning or similar duty beneficial to the campus). - Restriction to the student's room or to the campus, if a resident student, within parameters set by the dean. - Restriction from campus or off-campus student gatherings, if a non-resident student. - Monetary restitution to the college of any expenses created by the infraction.
+- Written notification from the Dean of Students during an official meeting with the student in the Dean's office.
+An explanation of the rule violated will be made and the student warned against any future occurrence of the behavior. - Documentation of the violation will be given to the student, sent to the student's parents or guardians, and retained in the student's disciplinary record. - The following consequences may be warranted for minor violations of the college codes: - On-campus service (grounds maintenance, trash pick-up and removal, cleaning or similar duty beneficial to the campus). - Restriction to the student's room or to the campus, if a resident student, within parameters set by the Dean. - Restriction from campus or off-campus student gatherings, if a non-resident student. - Monetary restitution to the college of any expenses created by the infraction. - For repeated Category I violations of the college code, the following system will be enforced: - 1st offense: warning in writing from the Dean of Students (most commonly through email) - 2nd offense: meet with the Dean of Students to discuss